TDK Ventures invests in pioneering e-fuel company INERATEC

 - German company INERATEC is poised to lead the shift toward cleaner fuel solutions and drive the future of transportation

-- TDK Ventures, in collaboration with other investors, participated in INERATEC's Series B funding round, contributing to the successful raising of $129 million to propel the company into its next phase of sustainable mobility
+- TDK Ventures' Fund EX1, in collaboration with other investors, contributed to the commitment of $129 million in INERATEC's Series B round to propel the company into its next phase of sustainable mobility

-- INERATEC is TDK Ventures' first investment from the new energy transformation Fund, EX
+- INERATEC is TDK Ventures' first investment from the new energy transformation Fund EX1

 - INERATEC's patented microstructured reactor technology enables the production of 'drop-in' e-fuels for use in aviation, marine, and road transportation.
 Since 2016, INERATEC has built and delivered numerous modular microstructured reactors for liquid fuel and chemical production and is engaged with over 30 customers